Spain profile - Leaders

 His staying power finally paid dividends when the global economic downturn destroyed public faith in the Socialists' ability to steer the country through a period of deep crisis.

-In office he has struggled to impose financial discipline, and had to turn to the European Union to bail out the banking sector in June 2012.
-Spain emerged from recession in late 2013, but unemployment remains high and has boosted the fortunes of Podemos, a new populist anti-austerity movement, as well as a liberal movement called Cuidadanos.
+In office he struggled to impose financial discipline, and had to turn to the European Union to bail out the banking sector in June 2012.
+Spain emerged from recession in late 2013, but unemployment remains high and boosted the fortunes of Podemos, a new populist anti-austerity movement, as well as a liberal movement called Cuidadanos.